nchandrappa/PivotalCloudCache-Workshop/pcc-inline-caching/README.md

 ## Built With

 * `pcc-inline-caching-client` - sample client that provides rest APIs to interact with PCC.
-* `pcc-inline-caching-server` - deployed on PCC server side to enable write-behind and read-through.
+* `pcc-inline-caching-server` - deployed on PCC server side to enable write-behind.

 ## Installing